 You might be considering taking out student loans to finance your college education, or perhaps you’re already looking over your award letter.
-When weighing different loan options, consider the interest rate you’ll pay on your student loan.
-Regardless of the loan type, part of the total cost will be the interest accrued over your repayment period, regardless of the loan type.
+Be sure to consider the interest rate you’ll pay on your loan when you're weighing different options.
+Part of your total cost will be the interest accrued over your repayment period, regardless of the loan type.

 Fixed Interest Rate Student Loans

-A fixed interest rate basically means that your interest rate won’t change while you’re in school, or while repaying your loan.
+A fixed interest rate means your rate won’t change while you’re in school, or while you're repaying your loan.
 Interest rates for federal Direct Subsidized, Direct Unsubsidized, and Direct PLUS student loans are between 2.75% and 5.30% for the period of July 1, 2020, through July 1, 2021.

-Your rate depends on whether you’re an undergraduate or graduate student, and whether or not the loan is subsidized.
-Additionally, fixed rates differ for Direct PLUS loans and standard Direct student loans.
+Your rate depends on whether you’re an undergraduate or a graduate student, and whether the loan is subsidized.
+Fixed rates differ for Direct PLUS loans and standard Direct student loans as well.

-However, a private lender’s fixed rate may include factors such as your credit history, course of study, and your college or university, which federal loans don’t rely upon.
+A private lender’s fixed rate might include factors such as your credit history, your course of study, and your college or university, which federal loans don’t take into consideration.

-Easier budgeting, as the total repayment amount can be calculated from the start
+Budgeting is easier.
+The total repayment amount can be calculated from the start.

-Offered by private and federal student loan lenders
+These loans are offered by private and federal student loan lenders.

-Federal fixed-rate loans offer a .25% interest reduction during repayment, when you sign up for autopay
+Federal fixed-rate loans offer a .25% interest reduction during repayment if you sign up for autopay.

-Your interest rates won’t decrease—a possibility with variable interest rates
+Your interest rates won’t decrease—which is a possibility with variable interest rates.

-The only option available with federal student loans
+This is the only option available with federal student loans.

-Private student loan lender interest rates may depend on your credit history, so ensure it’s in good shape
+Private student loan lender interest rates can depend on your credit history.

 Variable Interest Rate Student Loans

-Variable interest rates are primarily offered by private lenders, and can fluctuate over the life of your loan, in step with an index rate—much like an adjustable-rate mortgage.
-As a result, your payments vary if the interest rate goes up or down.
+Variable interest rates are offered primarily by private lenders, and they can fluctuate over the life of your loan in step with an index rate.
+This works much like an adjustable-rate mortgage.
+Your payments will vary as a result if the prevailing interest rate goes up or down.

-Potentially offers low interest rates, depending on the index rate
+They potentially offer low interest rates, depending on the index rate at any given time.

-Rates may be lower than those for federal loans
+Rates can be lower than those for federal loans.

-Interest rate changes make it challenging to plan for long-term payments
+Interest rate changes can make it challenging to plan for long-term payments.

 Subsidized Student Loans

-Subsidized loans are offered to undergraduate students demonstrating financial need, and allow you to put off payments until you’ve finished school.
+Subsidized loans are offered to undergraduate students who can demonstrate financial need.
+They allow you to put off making payments until you’ve finished school.
 Financial need is defined as the difference between a school’s cost of attendance and your expected family contribution (EFC), according to the U.S. Department of Education.

-The U.S. Department of Education subsidizes (or pays) your interest while you’re attending school at least half-time and during the grace period, which is the first six months after you leave school.
-This is the case whether you're graduating, quitting school, or enrolling below half time.
+The U.S. Department of Education subsidizes (or pays) your interest while you’re attending school if you're attending at least half-time and during the grace period.
+This is the first six months after you leave school.
+This is the case whether you're graduating, quitting school, or enrolling for less than half-time.

-Government pays accruing interest while you’re in school and for the first six months
+The government pays accruing interest while you’re in school and for the first six months afterward.

-You don’t need to pay interest if you go into deferment, or during certain periods within select repayment plans
+You don’t have to pay interest if you go into deferment, or during certain periods within select repayment plans.

-Not available to students who don’t demonstrate a financial need
+They're not available to students who can't demonstrate a financial need.

 Unsubsidized Student Loans